 The Supreme Court ruled today that Individualized Education Programs (IEPs) must give kids with disabilities more than a de minimis, or minimal, educational benefit.
-The ruling could have a big effect on school services for kids with learning and attention issues.
+The ruling could have a big effect on school services for kids with learning and thinking differences.

 The case—Endrew F. v.
 Douglas County School District—involved “Drew,” a boy with autism who made almost no progress on his IEP goals.
 His parents said he was entitled to more under the Individuals with Disabilities Education Act (IDEA), the nation’s special education law.
 They asked the Court to rule that the boy should have had an “equal opportunity” to achieve success like other kids.
 The school district, however, argued that the boy only had the right to a de minimis, or minimal, benefit from the IEP.
 And that’s what he received, the school district said.